ajdemarco95/Santas-Christmas-Cookies/README.md

 ## Roadmap

-We are constantly working to make "Santa's (Lilly's) Christmas Cookies" more engaging and fun.
+I have some more ideas that would make "Santa's (Lilly's) Christmas Cookies" more engaging and fun.
 Here are some upcoming features:

 - **Mobile Responsiveness**: Ensuring the game is playable and looks great on various mobile devices.
 - **Falling Snow**: Adding a dynamic snowfall effect to enhance the wintry atmosphere of the game.